Functorial transfer between relative trace formulas in rank one: The moment map and the structure of Borel orbits

-The $B$-orbits of non-maximal rank have rank zero, and therefore any cotangent vector over such an orbit which is perpendicular to $\mathfrak u_B$ maps to $0\in \a^*$.
+The $B$-orbits of non-maximal rank in $X$ have rank zero, and therefore any cotangent vector over such an orbit which is perpendicular to $\mathfrak u_B$ maps to $0\in \a^*$ (because the stabilizer of a point, modulo $U_B$, is equal to $B/U_B$).
 Therefore, the regular semisimple elements $(v, B)\in \widetilde{T^*X}^\rs$ all live over $B$-orbits of maximal rank, that is, if $x$ is the image of $v$ in $X$, then $x\cdot B$ is a $B$-orbit of maximal rank.
 It suffices to show that those which belong to $\widetilde{T^*X}^\bullet$ live over the open orbit.

 If not, that is, if there is a regular semisimple vector $(v,B)\in \widetilde{T^*X}^\bullet$ which lives over an orbit $Y$ of maximal rank other than the open one, hence also belongs to the irreducible component of $\widetilde{T^*X}^Y\subset \widetilde{T^*X}$ indexed by $Y$, that means that the intersection of two distinct irreducible components